kechan/KEJSONModel/README.md

  	NSLog(@"Status Description = %@", self.menu.status.localdesc);
  ```

-Then KEJSONModel can help you to do this quickly and efficiently!
+Then KEJSONModel can help you to do this more quickly and efficiently!
+The time saved will add up, if you have to deal with
+a lot of different JSON messages.

 It basically combines the use of Objective C's powerful feature known as Key-Value Coding (KVC) and a bit of objective c runtime magic, to dramatically reduce
 the amount of boiler plate code you would need to write.